patos-ufscar/Hackathon-eBPF-2025/README.md

 ## Who We Are

-[PATOS](https://patos.dev/) is an open source group based in Brazil @ UFSCar (Universidade Federal de São Carlos) that focuses on giving talks and contributing to the open source community.
+[PATOS](https://patos.dev/) is an open source group that focuses on giving talks and contributing to the open source community.

 ## Team Members